 - Advised a major post-secondary education provider about a restructure of its businesses across Australia, including the strategy for implementation and communication of a large number of redundancies.

-- Acted for a large trade employer association in the award modernisation process in 2009 and modern award review process in 2014.
+- Acted for a large trade employer association in the award modernisation process in 2009 and modern award review process in 2014, which amongst other things resulted in inclusion of a new award classification for elite sports people undertaking part-time apprenticeships.

 - Advised and negotiated on behalf of a community service provider with 58 locations in making its enterprise agreement.
 The project involved reshaping the agreement to suit Fair Work Act requirements, and successfully challenging the union on jurisdictional issues.